How get rid of Yahoo Search redirect on Mac

 It’s unlikely that the Yahoo redirect virus will cause any long-term damage to your Mac, but in the short term, it will slow it down and consume resources like CPU cycles, RAM, and network bandwidth.
 It may also steal data like your IP address, search queries, and browsing history.

-How to remove the Yahoo redirect virus from your Mac
+How to remove Yahoo Search engine redirect from Mac

 - Download CleanMyMac X.